Skip to main content

 Schools

 School District 75 (Mission).
-Mission Senior Secondary is the main secondary in the downtown core; Heritage Park Secondary serves Cedar Valley and the northern hillside.
+Since 2017 Mission Senior Secondary in the downtown core has been the district's only senior secondary (grades 10–12); Heritage Park (toward Cedar Valley) and Hatzic now operate as middle schools (grades 7–9).
 Mission Online School is a district-wide distance-learning program that serves students across BC — itself a school-choice draw for families well outside the district.

 Elementary catchments are sub-area specific across the downtown core, Cedar Valley, Hatzic, and Silverdale.
 Verify the current SD #75 attendance area for any specific Mission address before paying a school-catchment premium.
 SD #75 is distinct from SD #34 (Abbotsford) and SD #42 (Maple Ridge–Pitt Meadows) — moving across the Fraser also moves you across the district line.